 How to Make Refried Black Beans

-- Prepare your beans.
-You can either soak your beans in water overnight OR you may soak them in a bowl of boiled water for one hour.
+1. Soak your beans.
+Either soak your beans in water overnight or place them in a bowl of boiled water for one hour.

-- Drain the pre-soaked beans and cook the dry beans.
-Bring a large pot of water to a boil with the beans.
-Cover and simmer for at least 2 hours.
+2. Cook the beans.
+Drain your soaked beans and return to a large pot filled with water.
+Bring to a boil, cover, and reduce to a simmer.
+Allow your beans to cook for approximately 2 hours.
 Uncover, add some stuff like cilantro and salt, and simmer until beans are soft and tender.

 When I originally made this recipe I was literally SO CONFUSED that there wasn’t more frying.
 For some reason, I always thought that making refried beans would be some huge production that required a whole bunch of special ingredients that I could only purchase from special markets.

-YES.
-A million times yes.
-In fact, if you’re short on time, you will have to use canned beans.
-Preparing dry beans and then boiling them just so they are soft enough to be fried and mashed is serious business.
+Yes, you can absolutely use canned beans.
+In fact, if you’re short on time, you may have to use canned beans.
+Preparing dry beans and then boiling them just so they are soft enough to be fried and mashed is a serious business.
 I used dry beans simply because whenever I try something new, I like to do the whole process start to finish without any shortcuts at least one time.
 Next time, however, I can almost guarantee that I will use canned black beans because,

 - It’s faster.